priverop/priverop.github.io/content/pages/jus.md

 I completed the last major reverse-engineering challenges and assembled a new small team of English and Japanese translators.

 My goal for 2026 is to finalize the toolset and focus entirely on translation and polishing.

+You can check the current project progress [here](https://tradusquare.es/proyectos/jump-ultimate-stars/).